Sarcastic Maddon has 'ideas' for safety rules

 "I think there needs to be cup checks as players are running on the field in order to prevent the loss of future families."

-Maddon indicated he has not heard from the league office about his critiques but wouldn't be surprised if they called.
+Maddon indicated he has not heard from the league office about his critiques but wouldn't be surprised if it called him.